The Flow Model At Work: Understanding Productivity And Engagement

 There are several ways workers can harness the flow model:

-• Match skills to challenge – Seek tasks that stretch your abilities but aren’t too difficult.
-This balance of challenge and skills gets you in flow.
+• Match skills to challenge – Seek tasks that stretch your abilities but aren’t too tricky.
+This balance of challenge and skills gets you in the flow.

-• Set clear goals – Having concrete goals and next steps triggers focused concentration.
+• Set clear goals – Concrete goals and next steps trigger focused concentration.

-• Minimize distractions – Limit interruptions and distractions to maintain focus.
-Silence notifications, close unneeded apps.
+• Minimize distractions – Limit interruptions and distractions to maintain focus: silence notifications and close unneeded apps.

 Elements Of Flow